Spope/Bookmarks/README.md

 Less files can also be compiled and browser refreshed each time a less file is updated by running

     grunt watch

+###Debug Mode

+The **config.js** file allow to switch debug mode.
+When activated, debug mode will load raw .js files separately and uncompressed.
+Livereload will also be included (to allow less refresh).

+If debug is set to false, .js files will be included from **client/public/build/js**.
+Those files are generated with

+	grunt compile

 ##Contributors
 * [Spope](https://github.com/Spope) Client / Server side.